A recent study showed 95 % of men and women say they wash their hands after using the toilet, especially a public toilet.

 I’d like to know how many blocked drains happened on Super Bowl Sunday.

-As you know, upto 85% of blocked drains are caused by tree roots and easily managed.
+As you know, up to 85% of blocked drains are caused by tree roots and can be easily managed.

 Simply, hygienic wipes don’t break down like toilet paper and as many household pipe lines have imperfections, the wipes can get caught and start a blockage.

 If you are polishing your bottom….. and flushing more wipes, you could be in trouble.

 This Choice magazine Youtube video shows how wipes don’t break down for up to 21 hours.